 Is there a caterer who will come in to cook meals?

 We do not know of anyone who can go in to cook meals at this property.

 Is it suitable for children?

-This is a small property that only sleeps 2 people with a stone winding staircase which would not be suitable for young children.
-However a travel cot can be provided on request for babies.
+No. This is a small property that only sleeps 2 adults only.
+There is a winding stone staircase which would not be suitable for young children.

 Is it suitable for older people?